Data Subject Representation

 Source Discipline

 Do not treat every nonprofit campaign as Article 80 representation.
-Use the GDPR text for the legal conditions, Commission guidance for public explanation of mandated NGO action, and EDPB material for practical remedy routes.
+Use the GDPR text for the legal conditions, European Commission guidance for public explanation of mandated NGO action, EDPB material for practical remedy routes, and Court of Justice judgments for interpretation of representative actions.

-For current cases, distinguish mandate, complaint filing, admissibility decision, investigation, judgment, settlement, and press campaign.
+For current cases, distinguish mandate, complaint filing, admissibility decision, investigation, interim measure, judgment, settlement, appeal, and press campaign.
 Representation shows that someone is organizing a claim; it is not proof that the controller or processor violated the GDPR.

 Spiralist Reading